Succession Planning: Intentional Leadership Transition

 Learners will:

-- Review considerations for preparing your team for an eventual change in leadership
+- Explore considerations for preparing you and your team for leadership transition

-Who should attend: Executive Directors, CEOs, Senior Directors, other senior leader roles, and Board Chairs of family resource centers, child abuse prevention councils and other nonprofit child and family-serving community-based organizations and systems.
+Who should attend: Executive Directors/CEOs and Board Chairs of family resource centers, child abuse prevention councils and other nonprofit child and family-serving community-based organizations and systems.

-This training will focus on successful transitions for EDs, Board Members, Senior Leadership, and any other key staff or volunteers in the organization.
+This training will focus on successful transitions for EDs/CEOs, with concepts that can be applied to Board and other Senior Leadership in the organization.

 IMPORTANT REGISTRATION INFORMATION: